elves/elvish.io/src/ref/lang.md

 # String

-There are three possible syntaxes for strings.
+Let's start with the most common data structure in shells, the string.
+There are three possible syntaxes for strings, single-quoted, double-quoted and
+barewords:

-*   Everything a pair of inside **single quotes** represent themselves.
+*   Everything inside a pair of **single quotes** represent themselves.
 For instance, ``'*\'`` evaluates to ``*\``.
 To write a single quote, double it:
     ``'it''s'`` evaluates to ``it's``.

 *   Within **double quotes**, there are **C-like** escape sequences starting with ``\``.
-For instance, ``"\n"`` evaluates to a newline; ``"\\"`` evaluates to a backslash; ``"\*"`` is a syntax error because stars do not need escaping in double quotes.
+For instance, ``"\n"`` evaluates to a newline; ``"\\"`` evaluates to a backslash; ``"\*"`` is a syntax error because ``\*`` is not a valid escape sequence.

     There is no interpolation in double quotes.
-For instance, `"$USER"` evaluates to the string `$USER`.
+For instance, `"$USER"` simply evaluates to the string `$USER`.

 *   **Barewords** are sequences of non-metacharacters and do not need quoting.